The Getty

 » Preferred parent

-One parent must be flagged as preferred.
+One parent must be flagged as preferred, to serve as a default in displays.
 Make the preferred relationship to the parent that best fits the precedent and logic of the AAT, including precedent described in the section above.

 • Children displaying with a non-preferred parent are flagged with an upper-case N (for non-preferred) in square brackets in the hierarchy display.